 I used to have a client referral program, but no one would accept the money.
 (I understand this is a nice problem to have.)
-So if a parent or student recommend me to someone else, I make sure I give a heartfelt thanks instead.
+So if a parent or student recommends me to someone else, I make sure I give heartfelt thanks instead.
 Regardless of whether that recommendation pans out, it’s important to acknowledge the referral.

 Lastly, at your recital (or even random times throughout the year) thank everyone for their contributions.
 Students for practicing & being willing to try new things.
 Parents for enrolling their child(ren) & providing an environment conducive to practicing.
-Grandparents & other family for encouraging comments every time they hear a child play.
+Grandparents & other family members for encouraging comments every time they hear a child play.